ibm-cloud-docs/databases-for-enterprisedb/howto-managing-connections.md

 ### Killing All Connections

-If your deployment has reached the connection limit or you are having trouble connecting to your deployment and suspect that a high number of connections is a problem, you can kill all of the connections to your deployment.
+If your deployment reaches the connection limit or you are having trouble connecting to your deployment and suspect that a high number of connections is a problem, you can kill all of the connections to your deployment.

 In the UI, on the _Settings_ tab, there is a button to kill all connections to your deployment.
-Use caution, as it will disrupt anything that is connected to your deployment.
+Use caution, as it disrupts anything that is connected to your deployment.

 ![Kill All Connections UI](images/settings-kill-connections.png)